Code-Institute-Submissions/stream1project-5/README.md

 4.Bootstrap

-It was used for responsive main navigation and grid layout.
+It was used for responsive and grid layout.

 Installation
 =============

-Follow the below instructions clone this project
+Follow the below instructions clone this project.

 1.Click 'Clone or download' dropdown button at the top of this screen